 For design help, requests, or inquiries, contact Haley E. R. Cooper.
-And you can always ask us to design something for you.
+And we can always design something for you for a small fee.

 Our online design tool allows you to upload an image, resize it, and reposition it, but if you want to add text or multiple images to your label—and you probably do!—you'll need to use an offline design program and export the final design as a single image.
 You can use any drawing program that outputs in PNG, JPG, or GIF to create designs for BottleMark custom labels.
 And pretty much every drawing program will!
 You may already have Photoshop, Paint Shop Pro, or Illustrator—even Powerpoint can work.